 Renting Gear is Big business in Hawaii, with many companies on all islands willing to rent out gear for occasional users to try out snorkeling while on the islands wh don’t want to commit to buying their own gear.
 But is this a good idea?

 We always buy our gear, but that is because we get immense use out of it.
 We use it several times a year and keep it till it fails.
 So for us, it’s a complete no-brainer.
 But if this is a one-off trip or you are just not sure how much use you will get Renting can be a good idea.
 You know you will get decent gear and if anything breaks you can always get it replaced straight away.
 Breakages in your own gear can mean ruining the trip as far as snorkeling goes (although there are plenty of dive shops and supermarkets where you can get replacements).

 Expect to pay around $5-10 a day for rentals (Mask, Snorkel, and Fins) depending on how long you rent for and where from.
 As you can see it won’t take many days of rental until you have exceeded the cost of buying your own kit!
 Although most companies have some pretty good offers available.

 And always check with your hotel as they may well offer complimentary Snorkeling Equipment.

 Have Your Say

 What Gear do You use then Snorkeling?
-Do you have a favourite Mask?
+Do you have a favorite Mask?
 A certain type of fin You Swear by? or some other piece of kit that we didn’t mention?
 Join the Conversation by leaving us a comment below.
-Or if you have any Question please fire away.
+Or if you have any Questions please fire away.